Freediving Pool Training in Melbourne

 Pool Training Tips

-• Use tables — CO2 and O2 tables build tolerance systematically
+• Use tables — CO2 and O2 tables build tolerance systematically and give your sessions structure

 Getting Started

-3. Find a buddy — Never train breath-holds alone
+3. Find a buddy — Never train breath-holds alone in water

 For breathing techniques to practice in the pool, see Breathing Techniques for Beginner Freedivers on Freediving For All.